 Ieatishootipost Signature Set

 Today I am presenting to you a set which comprise a selection of my favourite dishes which I have eaten at his various restaurants over the years!
 The set is available at a very special price of $168++ for 2 pax.
 Some dishes are individually plated while others like the grilled hamachi collar are shared.
 All you need to do is to call up to reserve and mention this post!
-Valid till End Jul.
+(Promotion extended till end of 2020)

 Below are the dishes for the set.
 If you are unable to take beef, Chef will substitute with another dish.